Philip founded Geneva Network in 2015.

-He has worked for the World Intellectual Property Organization (WIPO) in Geneva, where he worked in its Global Challenges Division on a range of IP and health issues.
-At WIPO, he also coordinated the agency’s cooperation with the World Health Organization and World Trade Organization in these policy areas.
+His main research interests are the intersection of intellectual property, trade, and health policy.
+Formerly he was an official at the World Intellectual Property Organization (WIPO) in Geneva, where he worked in its Global Challenges Division on a range of IP and health issues.

-Prior to his time with WIPO, Philip worked for several London-based policy think tanks, and has worked as a political risk consultant.
+Prior to his time with WIPO, Philip worked as director of policy for International Policy Network, a UK-based think tank, as well as holding research positions with the Adam Smith Institute and Reform, both in London.
+He has also worked as a political risk consultant and a management consultant.

 Nilanjan Banik is a professor at Bennett University’s School of Business, India.

 His work focuses on the application of time series econometrics in issues relating to international trade, market structure and development economics.
 He is also interested in the "rules" part of WTO; especially examining non-tariff barriers aspects of GATT/WTO agreements.